ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 **Offer TTL calculation** clamps to kickoff−15m; <15m switches to instant claim.

-**Drop-out grace period** (5m/2m/1m) cancels if player returns to IN during grace.
+**Drop-out grace period** (fixed 3 minutes) cancels if player returns to IN during grace.

-**Auto-balance triggers** when IN count reaches capacity or via admin manual trigger.
-On dropout below capacity, teams unbalance (`is_balanced=false`, assignments cleared).
-On refill to capacity, auto-balance triggers again.
+**Auto-balance triggers** when IN count reaches capacity (auto-pilot mode) or via admin manual trigger.
+In auto-pilot mode, if dropout occurs below capacity, `teams_balanced_at` is cleared and waitlist fills the spot.
+When capacity is reached again, auto-balance re-triggers.
+No state changes occur during this process (stays in Draft).

 **Background jobs** use existing tenant-scoped infrastructure and are idempotent with `batch_key` scoping.